Alejandro Mon y Menéndez: Retirement

-Mon lived long enough to see the reign of Amadeo I of Spain, the First Spanish Republic and finally the Restoration of King Alfonso XII, which he supported as a personal friend of Antonio Cánovas del Castillo.
-However, he was not active politically during the Restoration but kept only the honorary post of life senator.
+Mon lived long enough to see the reign of Amadeo I of Spain, the First Spanish Republic and finally the Restoration under Alfonso XII, which he supported as a personal friend of Antonio Cánovas del Castillo.
+However, he was not active politically during this period but kept only the honorary post of life senator.
 He retired to his home town, Oviedo, where he died in 1882.